pajjaecat/SATIE_Pajj_PostDoc/Notebooks/README.md

 ## Brief description of all the files contained in this folder

-All the files that need to be loaded are located in [DataFiles](../DataFiles).
-Make sure the file location in the code is rightly set
+All the files that are called within all the notebooks are located in [DataFiles](../DataFiles).
+When executing, make sure the file location is rightly set